kokerinks/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

-* When editing [allergens](#6-glossary), the existing allergens of the member will be removed i.e adding of allergens is not cumulative.
+* When editing [allergens](#6-glossary), the existing allergens of the member will be removed i.e. adding of allergens is not cumulative.
 * You can remove all the member’s allergens by typing `ag/` without specifying any allergens after it.

 Examples: